-- Supplemental mainlines to provide complete looping and to significantly reduce the total irrigation watering time and reduce pressure loss.
+- Supplemental mainlines to provide complete looping and significantly reduce the total irrigation watering time and reduce pressure loss.

-The installation is being performed by J & J Thailand under the supervision Somchai Chokchalermwong – J & J Irrigation Manager, James Schumacher – President of ATI, Hamish McKendrick – Agronomy Consultant and Brad Revell – Golf Course Superintendent.
-The piping around the greens is being installed with great care as to not interfere with play or the golf experience.
+The installation is being performed by J & J Thailand under the supervision of Somchai Chokchalermwong – J & J Irrigation Manager, James Schumacher – President of ATI, Hamish McKendrick – Agronomy Consultant and Brad Revell – Golf Course Superintendent.
+The piping around the greens is being installed with great care so as to not interfere with play or the golf experience.
 This allows for play to continue on the course while the work is ongoing.

 James Schumacher, President of ATI prepared the irrigation consulting and design for the project.
 He is also providing the all-important sprinkler layout around the greens, inspecting the work of the contractor and programming the new system into the computer.

-The increased pump station and mainline capacity will reduce the total irrigation time so irrigation can be completed well before play and maintenance commence in the morning.
-This will greatly improve the golfers experience since they can play when the course is drier.
-The shorter total irrigation time and drier conditions will also reduce compaction of the soil from the mowing equipment and carts in the morning.
+The increased pump station and mainline capacity will reduce the total irrigation time so irrigation can be completed well before play and maintenance can commence in the morning.
+This will greatly improve the golfers’ experience since they can play when the course is drier.
+The shorter total irrigation time and drier conditions will also reduce the compaction of the soil from the mowing equipment and carts in the morning.

-The system features a Toro Lynx GDC off – fairway decoder control system with individual control of each sprinkler.
+The system features a Toro Lynx GDC off-fairway decoder control system with individual control of each sprinkler.
 The new 681m3 per hour pump station is manufactured by Watertronics.
 The pump station is sized to service a possible future (6) hole addition.
 One of the features of Nikanti is that the course is routed in 3 groups of 6-holes rather than the traditional 2 sides of 9-holes.

 The work is scheduled to be completed by the end of March 2016.